 These Peer Support volunteers are recruited, trained, supported and managed by Kidney Health Australia.
 They have personal experience with kidney disease and have made a positive adjustment to their experience with a chronic condition.
 These volunteers share practical and useful ways of managing and assuming responsibility for their health and wellness with their peers and empower them to become active members of their health care team.

 For kidney patients, carers and health professionals

-Kidney Health Education Forums provide support to people living with kidney disease, kidney donors and recipients, their carers and family.
+Education to provide support to people living with kidney disease, kidney donors and recipients, their carers and family.
 Some are specifically for health professionals.
-Others are organised collaboratively, with local organisations, making it easier for patients to attend and enable a wider range of topics.
+Others are organised collaboratively with local organisations making it easier for patients to attend and enable a wider range of topics.

 This form of education provides members of our kidney community with information, essential skills and support during each phase of the health and wellness pathway.
 See Living with Kidney Failure.

 Kidney Health Australia's Recreation Camps are organised for Kidney Kids and adults who have kidney disease, who are on dialysis and/or who have received a transplant.

 For kids aged between 7 and 17 years affected by kidney disease

 An annual 5 day camp conducted in Queensland, South Australia, Victoria and Tasmania on a 12–18 month rotational basis with the aim of national implementation in the near future.